S-DeHerrera-Neil/Collaboration_OperatingSystems/Windows/Processes_and_Services.md

 `get-process` grabs a table of all processes (similar to `tasklisk`), get-process does NOT show Parent Process ID (PPID), instead use `get-ciminstance win32_process`

-similarly `get-service` grabs a table of all services (the syntax is very
+similarly `get-service` grabs a table of all services sorted by name

 ### Syntax